Mermade/openapi-gui/README.md

 * OpenApi-gui will de-reference shared parameters.
 For publication, you may wish to pass your OpenApi definition through a tool such as [OpenApi-optimise](https://githhub.com/mermade/openapi_optimise).
 * The definition must be self-contained with no external `$ref`s.
 * Editing a response / example / body schema will dereference it.
-* OpenApi-gui will not always preserve vendor-extensions.
+* OpenApi-gui will not always preserve vendor-extensions, e.g. if a parameter is deleted and recreated.
 * OpenApi-gui will not preserve comments from definitions imported in YAML format.

 TODO
 ----

 * Add validation on form fields
-* Consumes/Produces and security at operation level
+* Editing of bodyRequest schemas / content-types
 * Handle circular `$ref`s in responses / examples / body schemas